microsoft/datashaper/javascript/app-framework/docs/markdown/app-framework.appservices.requesthelp.md

 ## AppServices.requestHelp() method

-Set the current context-sensitive help content, which the user can see if the global help pane is open.
+Set the current context-sensitive help key, which the user can see if the global help pane is open.

 <b>Signature:</b>